Johnwikix/original-sound-hq-player/README.md

 ## 🚀 Key Features

-- **🎵 Music Library Browsing:** Easily browse your local music library by song, artist, album, or genre.
+- **Music Library Browsing:** Easily browse your local music library by song, artist, album, or genre.
-- **❤️ Favorite Playlists:** Create and manage custom playlists of your favorite songs.
+- **Favorite Playlists:** Create and manage custom playlists of your favorite songs.
-- **🎚️ Playback Controls:** Enjoy full playback controls, including play, pause, skip, shuffle, and repeat.
+- **Playback Controls:** Enjoy full playback controls, including play, pause, skip, shuffle, and repeat.
-- **💾 Audio Conversion:** Convert audio files to different formats.
+- **Audio Conversion:** Convert audio files to different formats.
-- **✨ Modern UI:** Experience a sleek and intuitive user interface built with WinUI.
+- **Modern UI:** Experience a sleek and intuitive user interface built with WinUI.
-- **⚙️ Settings:** Customize the application's behavior and appearance through settings.
+- **Settings:** Customize the application's behavior and appearance through settings.
 - **USB Device Support:** Scan and import music from connected USB devices.
 - **Single Instance Application:** Ensures only one instance of the application runs at a time.
 - **Minimum Window Size Enforcement:** Prevents the window from being resized too small.